 A: The closest full service hospital and ER is Munson Medical Center in Traverse City.

 The Glen Lake Fire Department, with locations in downtown Glen Arbor and Empire, are equipped to handle medical emergencies on land and water.

-What is winter like?
+Q: What is winter like?

-Is the area family friendly?
+Q: Is the area family friendly?

-Of course!
-The area is literally nature's playground with endless options for kids and families including: dune climbs, hikes, swimming, beach play and more.
+A. The area is literally nature's playground with endless options for kids and families including: dune climbs, hikes, swimming, beach play and more.
 Glen Arbor has a beautiful playground and outdoor park located just off State Street (across from Cherry Republic), and there are more playgrounds dotted throughout the area.
 From shopping to dining options, activities and down-time, this area will leave a wonderful impression on your children for years to come.
 There is plenty of family friendly recreation to seek (not to mention beach time!)

 Visit our list of ideas for Kids & Families.

-Is the area couples, singles and LGTBQ+ friendly?
+Q: Is the area couples, singles and LGTBQ+ friendly?

-Absolutely.
-There are endless options for couples or singles traveling to the area, looking for a quiet escape.
+A: There are endless options for couples or singles traveling to the area, looking for a quiet escape.
 Explore beaches, trails, a variety of dining options and more during your stay.
 Glen Lake is the a great place to recreate, seek peace and reconnect.
 We are an eclectic mix of people, ranging in ages, cultures and backgrounds.
 You'll find yourself at home and welcomed to the area.

 Each little town in Leelanau has its own vibe and things to do, so have fun exploring!
 From Empire to Glen Arbor, Leland to Northport, Maple City to Cedar, Lake Leelanau and Suttons Bay.

-Is the area pet-friendly?
+Q: Is the area pet-friendly?

-Where is the closest public pool?
+Q: Where is the closest public pool?